Top of the Class: The Figlak Brothers are the next big siblings in MMA

 Like his brother Mike, Matt has a knack for finishes and taking on the best competition possible.
 You’ll notice a trend in their records too.
 Though Matt is not undefeated, he has 4 finishes on his record and will also search for his 5th at Cage Warriors 129.
 It is more than likely that they end up in the UFC at the same time, following the sibling trend.
 Before that can happen, the Figlaks will be making their return on October 2nd, a card that closes out another trilogy event set up by Cage Warriors.

 If there’s one thing you should know, is the last time they fought on the same card, both finished their fight… They are very reminiscent of the Diaz brothers with their style of fighting and as fans slowly hop on the hype train, they too will see that.
-Since re-joining Cage Warriors last year, Mike has gone 3-0 under the promotion’s banner extending his pro record to 5-0 and went 10-2 as an amateur.
+Since re-joining Cage Warriors last year, Mike has gone 3-0, extending his pro record to 5-0.
+He also went 10-2 as an amateur.

 “I’ve been chosen to do this and this is my life,” said Matt.
 “I’ve sacrificed and dedicated myself to this sport and will go through any opponent to get to my dream.”